Project Grants for Organizations

 • Funding period supports project occurring between July 1 and June 30, the State’s Fiscal Year.

-• Example Two: a free series of art classes led by a teaching artist at a social service nonprofit for 12 adults with development disabilities.
+• Example Two: A free 8-week series of art classes led by a teaching artist at a social service nonprofit for 12 adults with development disabilities.

-• Example Three: a low-cost dance program for eight young people within a specific cultural community.
+• Example Three: A low-cost weekend dance program for eight young people within a specific cultural community.
 Taught by artists or culture-bearers from that specific cultural tradition with the intention of preserving and perpetuating these cultural traditions among future generations.

 Project Value to the Community

-Core to all funded programs is a connection and value to the community being engaged with by the public, fulfilling RISCA’s charge to facilitate a meaningful cultural life for all Rhode Island residents.
+Core to all funded programs is a connection and value to the community being engaged with by the public, fulfilling our charge to facilitate a meaningful cultural life for all Rhode Island residents.

 Per guidelines from the National Endowment for the Arts (NEA) and our agency values around equity and access, programs that engage underserved communities as defined by the NEA are particularly suitable for Project Grants for Organizations.